xorvoid/dis86/README.md

 ## Caveats & Limitations

 Primary development goal is to support an ongoing reverse-engineering and reimplementation project.
-The decompilier is also designed to emit code that integrates well with a hybrid runtime system (called Hydra) that is used to run a partially-decompiled / reimplemnented project.
+The decompiler is also designed to emit code that integrates well with a hybrid runtime system (called Hydra) that is used to run a partially-decompiled / reimplemented project.
 As such, uses that fall out of this scope have been unconsidered and may have numerous unknown issues.

 Some specific known limitations: